 Vole and Troll by Iza Trapani

 This book is perfect for reading aloud to children with lots of repetitions and songs.
 A clever Vole uses familiar preschool songs to trick the Troll into singing and getting distracted that the Vole can get across the bridge safely.
-The Troll gets so angry when he realizes and repeats this familiar refrain: “Troll-dee-roll.
-I’m a troll, And my favorite food is Vole.
-With a knick-knack, paddywhack, Better pay the toll, Or you’ll end up in my bowl.”
+The Troll gets so angry when he realizes and repeats a familiar refrain.
 How will this charming story end?
 With the Vole and Troll singing together in harmony!

 The Girl with a Brave Heart by Rita Jahanfouz

 A story from Tehran about kindness…A little girl encounters an old lady who asks her to destroy things in her yard but the little girl listens to hear heart and makes the garden beautiful again.
 To thank her, the old lady makes the girl beautiful.
 When the girl’s sister hears about this, she visits the old lady also.
 But, she doesn’t follow her heart and destroys the lady’s things — and gets rewarded in kind, with ugliness.